 You can create a Voicemail step within the Call Flow Builder to record messages left by your callers if you’re unable to answer the phone.
 The voicemail you create in CallRail's Call Flow Builder will override the voicemail on a destination number when the call is received by a tracking number.

-When you create a voicemail step, you’ll also have the option to enable CallRail’s voicemail transcriptions.
-CallRail’s voicemail transcriptions are human-powered for increased accuracy and will be available in any email notification received after a call ends, as well as in your Voicemail report and in a caller’s timeline.
+If you are on a Conversation Intelligence plan, you’ll also have the option to enable CallRail’s voicemail transcription.
+Your voicemail's transcription will then be available in an email notification received after a call ends, as well as in your Voicemail report and in a caller’s timeline.

-Once your call flow is set up, you’ll assign it to the appropriate tracking numbers.
+Once the call flow containing your voicemail is set up, you’ll assign it to the appropriate tracking numbers.
 You can assign the same call flow to multiple tracking numbers.

 We recommend placing a few test calls from a telephone number that’s not included within your call flow to ensure your calls are routing as expected once your call flow is assigned to a tracking number.

 Call flows are company-specific in your account.
 Follow the instructions below to create a call flow with a Voicemail step in the company of your choice.

 - Click the Settings icon on the left navigation bar.